RPMYT/NEXA/README.md

 # NEXA

-NEXA Corporation OC programs repo,
+NEXA Corporation OC programs repo.
 This place is where we keep our code.

 # Instructions for NEXA employees: uploading